Eschatologue/CM_wiki/docs/character-creation/feat/feat-8th-level.md

 *Level 8 Feat*

 **Prerequisites:** Intelligence (Religion) expertise or Priest Group
-**Repeatable:** Yes, pick a different channel divinity option each time

 You learn how to channel divine power given by the divine.